 Using First Republic to refinance law school loans

 If you live in NYC or most big cities in California, First Republic will offer you the best refinancing deal in the country if you have good savings and a solid income.
 You also have to open a bank account with them.

 While you might be hesitant at first, you can get exceptionally low interest rates with a five-year term and they’ll even rebate a lot of the interest if you pay it back sooner than 48 months.

-Assuming for whatever reason First Republic is not an option, you would need to refinance with a national lender.
-Although short-term interest rates have risen a bunch in the economy, you should probably be able to secure something that starts with a 3 for the interest rate if you choose a five-year term.
+Assuming for whatever reason First Republic is not an option, you would need to refinance with one of the top national private lenders.
+If you have a strong credit score, you should probably be able to secure something that starts with a 2 for the interest rate if you choose a five-year term.

 If the required payment for a five year scares you too much, know that you can always choose a seven or ten-year term initially and then refinance at a later point to a five year once you’ve paid down more principal.

 Taking longer than five years to pay off law school debt

 There are good reasons why you wouldn’t want to pay back your law school loans in under five years.
 Most of them revolve around wanting to have a substantial budget for kids or to easily qualify for your dream house with a low required student loan payment.

 That said, there are three ways to pay back law school loans that make sense.

 - Go for PSLF in a public interest law job